smemsh/utilx/README.rst

 - xlsatoms (debugging)
 - lsw (debugging)

-Also, the script uses some routines from my shell script library, libsh_, but those routines could be added directly to the script.
+Also, the scripts use some routines from my shell script library, libsh_, but those routines could be added directly to the script.
 You'll need to do one of the following: